HMS Defence (1907)

 HMS Defence was a Minotaur-class armoured cruiser built for the Royal Navy in the first decade of the 20th century, the last armoured cruiser built for the Royal Navy.
 She was stationed in the Mediterranean when the First World War began and participated in the pursuit of the German battlecruiser SMS Goeben and light cruiser SMS Breslau.
 The ship was transferred to the Grand Fleet in January 1915 and remained there for the rest of her career.

 Defence was sunk on 31 May 1916 during the Battle of Jutland, the largest naval battle of the war.
 Escorting the main body of the Grand Fleet, the ship was fired upon by one German battlecruiser and four dreadnoughts as she attempted to engage a disabled German light cruiser.
 She was struck by two salvoes from the German ships that detonated her rear magazine.
-The fire from that explosion spread to the ship's secondary magazines, which exploded in turn.
-The entire crew are believed to have been killed, although newspapers of the time made unverified claims of possible survivors.
+The fire from that explosion spread to the ship's secondary magazines, causing them to explode in turn.
+The entire crew is believed to have been killed, although newspapers of the time made unverified claims of possible survivors.